usermac/jcpsdirectory/README.md

 Workflow

 From Ehterpad I export it as text-only.
 Currently I process the file in BBEdit using five RegEx's to put the data in order.
+Grep Patterns.xml is the file that belongs in the OSX > Library > Application Support > BBEdit > Setup.

 I then import the data into FileMaker Pro but in 2 parts:
 Departments and Schools